syncfusion-content/maui-docs/MAUI/Calendar/overview.md

    ![Selectable day predicate in .NET MAUI Calendar.](images/overview/maui-selectable-day-predicate.jpg)

-* **Highlight weekends and special dates**: Can highlight special dates and weekend in a month using different background color and textstyles in MAUI Calendar.
+* **Highlight weekends and special dates**: Can highlight special dates and weekend dates in month view using different background color and textstyles in MAUI Calendar.

    {% multiple_column split:2 %}
    {% column %}